-Metal and Plastic Rolling Machine Operators set up, operate, or tend machines to roll steel or plastic forming bends, beads, knurls, rolls, or plate or to flatten, temper, or reduce gauge of material.
+Rolling Machine Setters, Operators and Tenders, Metal and Plastic set up, operate, or tend machines to roll steel or plastic forming bends, beads, knurls, rolls, or plate or to flatten, temper, or reduce gauge of material.

-Rolling Machine Operators with little to no experience tend to make between $25060 and $30660 while the more experienced ones make over $49540 per year.
+Rolling Machine Operators with little to no experience tend to make between $25720 and $30650 while the more experienced ones can earn over $49760 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Rolling Machine Operator is to move to a higher paying state like IN.
-Right now, the highest paying states for Rolling Machine Operators are IN, SC, WV, AL and DE.
+One of the easiest ways to increase your salary as a Rolling Machine Setter, Operator and Tender, Metal and Plastic is to move to a higher paying state like CT.
+Right now, the highest paying states for Rolling Machine Operators are CT, NV, SC, WA and IN.

-3 other factors that can increase your salary as A Rolling Machine Operator is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Rolling Machine Setter, Operator and Tender, Metal and Plastic is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Rolling Machine Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Rolling Machine Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.